beginner-codes/beginner.py-bot/README.md

     python beginner.py

+#### Docker Compose
-Alternatively if you have docker installed you can run it using docker compose with the following command.
+Alternatively if you have docker installed you can have it handle all of that for you by running it with the this command:

     docker-compose -f bot-compose.yaml up

-To stop the bot press `CTRL-C`
+To stop the bot press `CTRL-C`.

 It will be necessary to create a file at the root of the project named `bot.config`, inside the file you will need to provide the bot token like this: